WoTTsecurity/wott-io/documentation/getting-started.md

 ---
 layout: docs-cat
-description: 'Getting started with WoTT Agent and Dashboard'
+description: 'Getting started with WoTT'
-title: 'Getting Started and Setup'
+title: 'Getting Started with the WoTT Agent and Dashboard'
-full_description: 'Get started here with the WoTT Agent and Dashboard.
-We'll take you from setup and installation of the WoTT Agent to registering for our Dashboard so you can manage your devices.'
+full_description: We'll take you from startup to installation of the WoTT Agent and registering for the Dashboard so you can begin integrating security into your IoT devices.
 title_content: 'Getting Started'
 ---

 Welcome to WoTT - the first step to securing your IoT devices.

 ## A brief overview of WoTT's services

 WoTT's primary goal is to simplify and manage end-to-end security for IoT developers.
 We provide this in a number of ways:

-- Simplified encryption of device communication
+* Simplified encryption of device communication
-- Cryptographic identity (verification of access)
+* Cryptographic identity (verification of access)
-- Enabling the removal of hard coded credentials from web applications and firmware
+* Enabling the removal of hard coded credentials from web applications and firmware

 You can access all these features by installing the [WoTT Agent](https://github.com/WoTTsecurity/agent) and using the [WoTT Dashboard](https://dash.wott.io) to manage your devices through a simple and user-friendly interface.
 We'll walk you through step-by-step in setting up and installing the WoTT agent so you can start to implement hassle-free security on your IoT devices.

 Ultimately we want to give you the developers the safety of secure devices on the internet so you can integrate your projects on a multitude of platforms without the complexity of managing individual certificates or authenitication.
 WoTT secures your projects so that you don't have to.

 ## A little more on 'cryptographic' identity